Climate Data & Planning

 The City of Seattle is already working on many solutions needed to reduce our climate impact.
 Now is the time to accelerate our climate work and deepen investments in historically underserved communities who will face disproportionate climate impacts.

-On Earth Day 2025, Mayor Harrell issued an Executive Order (EO) for Seattle to develop a modernized One Seattle Climate Action Plan focused on climate resilience and adaptation, building a green economy, and protecting public health, as well as near-term actions to reduce transportation emissions.
+On Earth Day 2025, Mayor Harrell issued an Executive Order for Seattle to develop a modernized Seattle Climate Action Plan focused on climate resilience and adaptation, building a green economy, and protecting public health, as well as near-term actions to reduce transportation emissions.

 Mayor Durkan issued an Executive Order in 2021 directing departments to implement new carbon-based building performance standards, expand transit access and Healthy Streets, and advance clean energy workforce development.